GenericMappingTools/pygmt/doc/maintenance.md

    from the PyPI "Download files" section.
 3. Add or remove any new dependencies (most are probably only `run` dependencies).
 4. Make a new branch, commit, and push the changes **to your personal fork**.
-5. Create a PR against the original feedstock master.
+5. Create a PR against the original feedstock main.
 6. Once the CI tests pass, merge the PR or ask a maintainer to do so.